|Pilot 2nd Lt. Thomas E. Freeman, O-672596 (MIA / KIA, BR) Wichita County, TX

 Assigned to the 5th Air Force, 417th Bombardment Group.
 On March 20, 1944 assigned to the 312th Bombardment Group, 387th Bombardment Squadron.
 Tail letter unknown.
 No known nose art or nickname.
 When lost, engines R-2600-23 serial numbers (right) 43-103633 (left) 43-103610.

 On April 5, 1944 took off from Gusap Airfield piloted by 2nd Lt.
-Thomas E. Freeman on mission against Hollandia.
-Returning from the mission, this A-20 was
+Thomas E. Freeman on a strike mission against Hollandia.
+Returning, this A-20 was

 Another A-20 piloted by 1st Lt.
 Glen D. Benskin flew to accompany it, and observed no obvious combat damage, only puffs of vapor from both engines, possibly from Freeman trying to switch fuel selectors.
 Unexpectedly, the A-20 nosed over and crash into the jungle, near the Clay River, short of a